 This city centre primary school is within walking distance of popular neighbourhoods such as Sathorn Gardens in the heart of Bangkok’s financial district – and has all the appeal of a small British school with a warm atmosphere and close-knit community.

 Located in Bangkok’s CBD, this small school belongs to the much larger St Andrews group of four schools in Thailand.
-The other three schools are St Andrews Dusit primary school; St Andrews Sukhumvit 107, which takes students from two to 18 years and offer the English National Curriculum followed by the International Baccalaureate Diploma Programme (IBDP); and St Andrews Green Valley, an all-through school on the outskirts of Pattaya.
+The other three schools are St Andrews Dusit primary school; St Andrews Sukhumvit 107, which takes students from 2 to 18 years and offers the National Curriculum for England followed by the International Baccalaureate Diploma Programme (IBDP); and St Andrews Green Valley, an all-through school on the outskirts of Pattaya.

 The school has received a Gold rating from the CfBT (Centre for British Teaching) Education Trust; inspectors said that “students build extremely well on the excellent start made in the Early Years Foundation Stage”, and “teachers have a high degree of subject expertise and are skilled in engaging and motivating students”.

-St Andrews Sathorn offers the English National Curriculum with a strong international slant.
-The St Andrews learning path starts with an early years programme for children aged two to five years that follows the Early Years Foundation Stage (EYFS), and focuses strongly on developing English vocabulary and communication skills, as well as numbers, science, social studies and culture.
+St Andrews Sathorn offers the National Curriculum for England with a strong international slant.
+The St Andrews learning path starts with an early years programme for children aged 2 to 5 years that follows the Early Years Foundation Stage (EYFS), and focuses strongly on developing English vocabulary and communication skills, as well as numbers, science, social studies, and culture.
 All students learn Thai, and there’s a specialist English language support programme to prepare students for mainstream education.
-In terms of sport, children have PE and swimming lessons from as young as two.
-Other specialist classes include music, drama and art.
+In terms of sport, children have PE and swimming lessons from as young as 2-years-old.
+Other specialist classes include music, drama, and art.

 There’s also plenty going on outside of the classroom, from a wide choice of extra-curricular activities to community service projects and residential trips from Year 2.